derhuerst/read-audio-tags/readme.md

 readTags(file, [ffprobe], cb)
 ```

-You may pass in an `ffprobe` path to use a custom executable.
+You may pass in an `ffprobe` path to use a custom executable, e.g. from [`ffprobe-static`](https://github.com/joshwnj/ffprobe-static).

 ## Contributing